PHSC Men's Baseball Program History

 Read More About Coach Larry Beets

-It's been all about positive relationships with Larry and the development of young men into society.
+It's been all about positive relationships with Larry and the development of young men in society.
 He was fortunate to send over 100 players to extend their academics through baseball.
-In addition he has been associated with 7 former players drafted and signed Major League Baseball contracts.
-One player, Mike Rabelo, played in the show and is now coaching in the show as the assistant hitting instructor for the Pittsburgh Pirates MajorLeague Team.
+In addition, he has been associated with 7 former players drafted and signed Major League Baseball contracts.
+One player, Mike Rabelo, played in the show and is now coaching in the show as the assistant hitting instructor for the Pittsburgh Pirates Major League Team.

 Many more players have gone on to success in their chosen fields and are now raising future baseball players and softball players the right way.
 They are the role models.

-• Portrait of Derek Kuryliw
+• Derek Kuryliw Assistant Coach

 Derek Kuryliw